jackson-and-kent/cucumber-report/README.md

 ```

 ## Usage
-In your cucumber.conf.js, in an AfterAll hook (https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/hooks.md), tell the reporter to load the report file, then to produce the html report and to send a synthesis to the slack channel.
+In your cucumber.conf.js, in an AfterAll hook (https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/hooks.md), tell the reporter to load the report file, then to produce the html report and/or to send a synthesis to the slack channel.

 ```
 const reporter = require('cucumber-report');